apollographql/apollo-server/docs/source/federation/migrating-from-stitching.md

 ## Summary of steps

-This documentation describes a set of steps for migrating architecture **incrementally** from stitching to federation.
-In order to do so, we rely on the fact that changes necessary for federation are completely _backwards compatible_.
+This guide describes a set of steps for migrating architecture **incrementally** from stitching to federation.
+In order to do so, we rely on the fact that changes necessary for federation are completely backwards compatible.
 In other words, services that implement a part of the graph (**implementing services**) can be used in both your stitching gateway and your Apollo gateway.

-A brief explanation of the migration strategy is that we recommend that you begin by modifying existing services in place to support the federation specification.
-You should do this while the services are still running to support a stitching gateway.
-At this point, you can stand up an Apollo gateway side-by-side with your existing stitching gateway and migrate over the links between the services in an incremental, backwards compatible way.
+We recommend that you begin by modifying existing services _in place_ to support the federation specification while continuing to support schema stitching as well.
+At this point, you can stand up an Apollo gateway side-by-side with your existing stitching gateway and migrate over the links between the services in an incremental, backwards-compatible way.

 Here are the high-level steps for migrating to Apollo Federation: